matn7/CS-Notes/src/main/java/compact/README.md

 explicit synchronization.
 - Examples of thread-safe data structures in Java include `ConcurrentHashMap` and `CopyOnWriteArrayList`.
 - Interview question: How do you use thread-safe data structures in Java?
-    - Answer: In Java, you can use thread-safe data structures, such as `ConcurrentHashMap` and `CopyOnWriteArrayList`, to manage access to shared data.
+    - In Java, you can use thread-safe data structures, such as `ConcurrentHashMap` and `CopyOnWriteArrayList`, to manage access to shared data.
     - These classes provide thread-safe versions of common data structures that can be safely accessed by multiple threads without the need for explicit synchronization.
-- An example of using ConcurrentHashMap in Java:
+- An example of using `ConcurrentHashMap` in Java:

 ```java
 import java.util.concurrent.ConcurrentHashMap;